 - This brochure contains useful information about chronic thromboembolic pulmonary hypertension (CTEPH), a form of pulmonary hypertension (PH), and includes treatment options and practical advice on living with CTEPH - If you have any questions about CTEPH or your general health, make sure you ask your healthcare team - This brochure will also be useful to your family, caregivers or friends, so they can support you better - If you wish to learn from other patients' experiences, or share your own personal process, you can contact your national PH patients' organization

 Contents

-- 4 What is PH?

-- other types of PH?
+- 4 What is PH? - 5 What is CTEPH, and how does this differ from other types of PH?